umairsanai/ClearCash/README.md

 4. **Send Money** – a two-step process that lets you:
    - Pick the pocket you want to send from.
    - Enter the amount using a built-in **dialpad**.
-5. **View Transactios** – check all transactions of the current month
+5. **View Transactions** – check all transactions of the current month.
 6. **Check Notifications** – check, read, and delete notifications

 ### 📊 Smart Dashboard